Steven Spielberg: Collaborators

 Michael Kahn has edited all of Spielberg's films since 1977, with the exception of E.T.
-(1982).
+(1982) and Disclosure Day (2026).
 Spielberg has also worked consistently with production designer Rick Carter and writer David Koepp.
 The producer Kathleen Kennedy is one of Spielberg's longest serving collaborators.
 Spielberg also displays loyalty to his actors, casting them repeatedly, including Tom Hanks, Harrison Ford, Mark Rylance, Richard Dreyfuss and Tom Cruise.
 In 2005, Cruise called him "the greatest storyteller cinema's ever known".

-Hanks has collaborated with Spielberg on various projects in both film and television.
-He first worked with Spielberg in Saving Private Ryan (1998) for which he received a nomination for Academy Award for Best Actor.
-Hanks starred in four more films, Catch Me if You Can (2002), The Terminal (2004), Bridge of Spies (2015) and The Post (2017).
+Hanks has collaborated with Spielberg on various projects in both film and television, starting with Saving Private Ryan.
 The pair also executive produced the war miniseries Band of Brothers (2001) and The Pacific (2010), both of which gained them Primetime Emmy Awards.

 Janusz Kamiński has served as a cinematographer on dozens of Spielberg's films.
-Kamiński's first collaboration with Spielberg started with the holocaust drama film Schindler's List (1993) for which Kamiński received the Academy Award for Best Cinematography.
+Kamiński's first collaboration with Spielberg started with the Holocaust drama Schindler's List for which Kamiński received the Academy Award for Best Cinematography.
 The film used black-and-white cinematography.
 As Spielberg's career evolved from action to drama films, he and Kamiński adopted more handheld camerawork, as evidenced in Schindler's List and Amistad.
 Kamiński would later receive his second Academy Award for cinematography on Saving Private Ryan.
 The film's opening sequence to re-enact the invasion of Normandy was praised for realism.
 Kamiński garnered three more Academy Award nominations for his work on War Horse (2011), the historical epic Lincoln (2012), and West Side Story (2021).

-Spielberg's long-time partnership with composer John Williams began with The Sugarland Express (1974).
+Spielberg's long-time partnership with composer John Williams began with The Sugarland Express.
 Williams would return to compose all but five of Spielberg's feature films (the exceptions are Twilight Zone: The Movie, The Color Purple, Bridge of Spies, Ready Player One and West Side Story).
-Williams won three of his five Academy Awards for Best Original Score for his work on Spielberg's films, which were Jaws (1975), E.T. the Extra-Terrestrial (1982), and Schindler's List (1993).
+Williams won three of his five Academy Awards for Best Original Score for his work on Spielberg's films: Jaws, E.T. the Extra-Terrestrial and Schindler's List.
 While making Schindler's List, Spielberg approached Williams about composing the score.
 After seeing a rough, unedited cut, Williams was impressed, and said that composing would be too challenging.
 He said to Spielberg, "You need a better composer than I am for this film."
 Spielberg responded, "I know.
 But they're all dead!"
 In 2016, Spielberg presented Williams with the 44th AFI Life Achievement Award, the first to be awarded to a composer.